boehmax/boehmax.github.io/_posts/2025-10-24-github-lab-protocols.md

 ---
 layout: post
-title: "How to Start a GitHub Repository for Lab Protocols"
+title: "🧪 How to Start a GitHub Repository for Lab Protocols"
 date: 2025-10-24
 categories: [lab]
 tags: [github, protocol]
 excerpt: "Keeping track of your lab protocols is challanging.
 Git(Hub) can help you with that!
 Let me show you how..."
 math: false  # Enable MathJax for equations
 ---

-# 🧪 How to Start a GitHub Repository for Lab Protocols

 ## 🧭 Why bother
 Creating a GitHub repository for lab protocols helps make your research more **organized, transparent, and reproducible**.
 Instead of protocols being buried in notebooks or scattered across emails, GitHub keeps everything versioned, searchable, and shareable.
 You can track updates, collaborate with labmates in real time, and ensure everyone is always using the latest, most accurate procedures.
 It’s a simple step that saves time, reduces errors, and strengthens your lab’s collective knowledge.
 [Chen et al. (2025)](https://doi.org/10.1371/journal.pbio.3003029) recently published a very interesting article on that matter.